-The thing to keep in mind is you may have to be a little more patient.
-It’s important to take a full schedule of classes, but do not go into debt paying for them.
-It means consulting your budget and deciding how many courses you can reasonably afford that semester.
+Something to think about is you may have to be a little more patient.
+It’s essential to take a full schedule of classes but do not go into debt paying for them.
+Consult your budget and decide how many courses you can reasonably afford that semester.
 Yes, it can take longer.
-But I can testify that it’s worth it not to have the student loans following you around forever.
+But it’s worth it not to have the student loans.

-College is not the time to be living large.
+College is not the time to be spending like crazy.
 Unless you’re a millionaire already.
-In which case, congratulations, and please tell me how you did it.
 The more you can save, the better for your wallet and education.
 Here are some ideas for being as frugal as possible while in college:

 · Eat cheap – eggs, sandwiches, rice, and veggies are all inexpensive, and you can save a ton of money on groceries.